Getting embroiled in a long-running dispute can be seriously stressful, putting a significant strain not just on yourself but on your family as well.

 There are a number of steps to be taken when attempting to resolve a boundary or neighbour dispute.
 It’s important to avoid rushing into legal proceedings; you should ensure that you give the other party sufficient time to address concerns in the appropriate manner.

 In the event of a boundary or neighbour dispute, we suggest the first step you take is to talk to your neighbour.
 Tempers can flare and emotions run high when a boundary/neighbour dispute emerges, however, you may be surprised at what informal negotiations can achieve.
 If your neighbour is a tenant, then you may be able to address the dispute, by discussing it with their landlord.
 The landlord in question may be a housing association, a council or a private landlord.
 You also have a right to complain to your local council if the dispute involves a statutory offence.
 If your neighbour is committing a criminal offence, for example, being violent towards you, you should go to the police.
-If you have exhausted these possibilities (where applicable) and the dispute still hasn’t been resolved, your only remaining option may involve taking legal action.
+If you have exhausted these possibilities (where applicable) and the dispute still hasn’t been resolved, your only remaining option may involve taking legal action and seeking the help of boundary dispute solicitors.

 Boundary/neighbour disputes are frequently fraught and complex.
 This is where specialist legal assistance can prove indispensable.
-At Gorvins, we have a Dispute Resolution Team dedicated to dealing with all types of boundary or neighbour disputes.
+At Gorvins, we have a dedicated team of neighbour dispute solicitors that deal with all types of boundary, land or neighbour disputes.
 We’ll provide you with the specialist legal help you need to conclude your dispute as quickly as possible, on terms that are favourable to you.

 At Gorvins, we do whatever we can to settle disputes by negotiation first.
 Commencing legal proceedings isn’t something that should be done lightly, which is why we try to use alternative dispute resolution methods such as mediation and arbitration.
 However, we recognise that sometimes court action is the only way to resolve disputes.
 So, if we feel your case needs to go down that route you can have every confidence that we’ll fight your corner with vigour and determination.